eProsima/Integration-Service-docs/docs/xml-config-file.rst

 IS Types
 --------

-IS Types section allows you to specify which topic data types will be loaded through :ref:`types libraries` and define topic data types with `Fast-RTPS XML Types <http://docs.eprosima.com/en/latest/dynamictypes.html#xml-dynamic-types>`__.
+IS Types section allows you to specify what topic data types will be loaded through :ref:`types library` and define topic data types with `Fast-RTPS XML Types <http://docs.eprosima.com/en/latest/dynamictypes.html#xml-dynamic-types>`__.

-If a data type uses Keys or you want to define how to build them, you must use :ref:`types libraries` to instantiate them.
+If a data type uses Keys or you want to define how to build them, you must use :ref:`types library` to instantiate them.
 In most cases, you can ignore type details and IS will use :class:`GenericPubSubType` as default, which encapsulates any kind of type without keys defined.

-If you want to make use of `Fast-RTPS Dynamic Types <http://docs.eprosima.com/en/latest/dynamictypes.html>`__ you can use Fast-RTPS API in a :ref:`types libraries` or use `Fast-RTPS XML Types <http://docs.eprosima.com/en/latest/dynamictypes.html#xml-dynamic-types>`__ as said before.
+If you want to make use of `Fast-RTPS Dynamic Types <http://docs.eprosima.com/en/latest/dynamictypes.html>`__ you can use Fast-RTPS API in a :ref:`types library` or use `Fast-RTPS XML Types <http://docs.eprosima.com/en/latest/dynamictypes.html#xml-dynamic-types>`__ as said before.

 .. code-block:: xml